albertojulian/mada-driver-assistant/README.md

 The schemas are used by the SLM in the Driver Agent's Planner to decide if one of the existing functions must be called.
 It also contains a FunctionParser class used by the Driver Agent's Planner to parse the JSON output of the SLM in function calling mode and ensure the function exists and is correctly called

-It also contains other files used by the python files:
-- `driver_agent.yaml`: contains the configuration parameters that are used by the python functions and classes in the driver-agent folder

 ### common
 Contains python files used both by the object detector and the driver agent: